RozoAI/api-proxy/docs/api-interface.md

   url: string;                 // Payment URL for user interaction }
 ```

+#### Amount Units Format
+- **amountUnits**: Contains precise decimal amounts in regular units
+  - Examples: "1.00", "10.50", "0.01"
+  - **NOT** smallest units (wei, stroops, etc.)
+  - Must be a valid decimal string with appropriate precision for the token
+  - Providing more decimals than the underlying token supports will result in an error

 #### Payment Status Values
 - `payment_unpaid`: Payment created but not yet initiated